Genesis 29:31(NKJV) When the Lord saw that Leah was unloved, He opened her womb, but Rachel was barren.

 God is the One who determines the day of our birth and knows the day of our death.

-Moreover, even though Jacob loved Rachel more than he loved Leah, Leah was married to Jacob years longer and Leah was buried with Jacob.
+Moreover, even though Jacob loved Rachel more than he loved Leah, Leah was married to Jacob some years longer and Leah was buried with Jacob (Genesis 49:31).

-God does not do these things to punish us or hurt us: but to balance us.
+God does not order our steps to punish us or hurt us; but to bring balance to our lives.

 We tend to underestimate how much maintaining balance contributes to living life successfully and productively.